IstiCusi/make_compile_flags/README.md

 # make_compile_flags.sh

 A simple script to automate the generation of `compile_flags.txt` for C/C++ projects.
+Additionally a redirecting neovim script `MakeCompileFlags.lua` is provided for direct creation also in neovim.

 ## Overview